Coast to Coast (Westlife album): Commercial performance

 Coast to Coast entered the UK Albums Chart at number one, with 234,767 copies sold in its first week, making it Westlife's fastest selling album to date.
-The album remained at number one for only one week, being replaced by The Beatles' compilation album 1.
-In April 2011, the album was certified six times Platinum by the British Phonographic Industry for shipments of nearly two million copies in the United Kingdom.
+The album remained at number one for only one week, being replaced by the Beatles' compilation album 1.
+In April 2011, the album was certified six times platinum by the British Phonographic Industry for shipments of nearly two million copies in the United Kingdom.
 Up to November 2011, the album had sold 1,685,971 copies in the United Kingdom, becoming Westlife's biggest-selling studio album there.
 A gold sales award disc was issued to the band to commemorate sales in excess of 115,000 copies sold in Mexico.
-The album was also certified Gold in Brazil by ABPD, for sales of over 100,000 copies.
-As of October 2001, it sold seven million copies worldwide.
+The album was also certified gold in Brazil by ABPD, for sales of over 100,000 copies.
+As of October 2001, it had sold seven million copies worldwide.

 Where Dreams Come True Tour

 The Where Dreams Come True Tour was the second concert tour by Westlife in support of their second studio album, Coast to Coast.
 It was seen by 600,000 fans and was nicknamed "The No Stools Tour" due to the band's reputation of performing while perched on stools.